sequana/GNFish/README.md

 Examples files are availabe at Example directory.

-1.- Plain search.
+#### 1.- Plain search
 Query txt with simple searches, just taxa nor filters or field tags.
 No refine argument.
 Creates ./Data directory and ./Data/Genomic, ./Data/Rna and ./Data/Protein subdirectories.
 Nor filters or field tags applied.
 Not curated and redundant genomes (one genom for more than one species is used) Use this when you do not care very much about filtering.